JanJiracek/english-for-designers/06-storytelling/process.md

      width="550"
      height="400" />

-Then I found out from the paper, that it would be cool to talk about self confidence of designer.
+Then I found out from the drawings that it would be cool to talk about the self-confidence of a designer.

-So I tried to make the presentation to two parts.
-First part will be about this paper and the second part about my own experiences which will be closely connected with the drawigns on a paper.
+So I tried to make the presentation into two parts.
+The first part will be about this paper, and the second part about my own experiences, which will be closely connected width the drawings.

-And at the end I will summerize everything what I said in presentation to a single slide.
+And at the end, I will summarize everything I said in the presentation in a single slide.